mgiles717/partymania_nye/partymania/IDEAS.md

 - 4 Users: 2 teams, 2 users per team.
 1 Host, 1 Observer
 - Move from side A to finish of board
 - Engage in one minigame
+- Run the game from PC and on phone (Windows deployment probably, can do WSL if you want to redo command)

 ## Architecture
 - Host: